azoth-lang/azoth.language.reference/src/ideas.md

 Idea: make `=>` a type constructor so that `T => S` is a key value pair of `T` and `S`.
 Then the type matches the dictionary initializer.
 Or something similar with whatever is chosen.

+## Statements

+### Defer

+Azoth does not have finally blocks as C# and Java do.
+Instead, it takes inspiration from Swift and has `defer` statements.
+A defer statement specifies an expression to be run any time the current scope is exited.
+This allows for cleanup operations to be preformed.
+It has the advantage over finally blocks that it has access to any values created so far in the scope.
+Often with finally blocks it is necessary to place some code outside of the try block to enable it to be accessed from the finally block.
+They can also necessitate initializing to null to allow the finally block to handle a case when the full variable isn't assigned before the finally block runs.

+**TODO:** defer statements may be unnecessary given the RAII pattern support provided by drop types with drop methods.
+If all resources are managed that way, then defer may be so rarely needed that it would be better accomplished by a drop type wrapping a lambda expression.

 ## Types